YiLimath/YiLimath.github.io/_pages/about.md

 (2) The boundedness problem in birational geometry and the moduli aspects of birational geometry;

-(3) The machine aid birational geometry.
+(3) The intellegent system aided mathematics (I feel this is a very promising direction).